Grace Nwokocha, former sprinter in N.C. A&T track and field program, gets provisional suspension from Athletics Integrity Unit

-GREENSBORO — A second athlete who competed for the N.C.
-A&T track and field program during the 2021-22 school year has received a provisional suspension from the sport's international Athletics Integrity Unit.
+GREENSBORO — Two decorated track and field athletes who have drawn disciplinary action from the sport’s Athletics Integrity Unit no longer have connections with N.C.
+A&T’s program.

-Grace Nwokocha, a Nigerian Olympian and the Big South Conference track athlete of the year at A&T in the spring, drew the suspension "for the Presence/Use of Prohibited Substances (Ostarine & Ligandrol) (Article 2.1 and Article 2.2)," the Unit announced during the weekend.
+Grace Nwokocha, a Nigerian Olympian, Big South Conference track athlete of the year at A&T in the spring and a two-time first-team All-America, has drawn a provisional suspension “for the Presence/Use of Prohibited Substances (Ostarine & Ligandrol) (Article 2.1 and Article 2.2),” the Unit announced during the weekend.
 Ostarine and Ligandrol are anabolic agents prohibited by the World Anti-Doping Agency.

-She follows a provisional suspension of Randolph Ross, one of the most decorated athletes in A&T history and an Olympic gold medalist, in July that knocked him out of competing for the United States at the World Championships in Oregon.
+She follows a provisional suspension of Randolph Ross, among the highest-achieving athletes in A&T history and an Olympic gold medalist, in July that knocked him out of competing for the United States at the World Championships in Oregon.
 Ross also was named track athlete of the year by the Big South.

 People are also reading…